Ready Player One (film): Plot

-The third challenge is found in Castle Anorak on Planet Doom, where players must guess Halliday's favorite Atari 2600 game to earn the Crystal Key. i-R0k places a forcefield around the castle using the Orb of Osuvox, but Art3mis soon disables it.
-The High-5 lead an army of OASIS players against IOI's forces.
-Parzival kills Samantha's avatar, allowing her to flee IOI with the High-5 picking her up nearby.
-Parzival and Sorrento fight in the OASIS with Sorrento detonating the Cataclyst bomb, wiping out every avatar on Planet Doom including himself.
+The third challenge is found in Castle Anorak on Planet Doom, where players must guess Halliday's favorite Atari 2600 game to earn the Crystal Key. iR0k places a forcefield around the castle using the Orb of Osuvox, but Art3mis can disable it.
+The High-5 lead an army of OASIS players against the Sixers.
+Sorrento fights back but Aech, Daito, and Art3mis destroy his avatar.
+Parzival destroys Samantha's avatar, allowing her to flee IOI while the High-5 picks her up, and reaches the console, but Sorrento detonates the Cataclyst bomb, wiping out every avatar on Planet Doom including himself.

 Parzival survives using an extra life coin given to him earlier by the Curator in a bet.
-He plays Adventure, winning the Crystal Key by locating Warren Robinett's Easter egg.
+He plays the 1980 game Adventure, winning the Crystal Key by locating Warren Robinett's Easter egg.
 He uses the three keys to enter a treasure room, where Anorak offers him a contract to sign.
 Parzival recognizes it as the one Morrow signed when Halliday forced him out of Gregarious Games and refuses to sign it.
-Anorak transforms into Halliday, who expresses his regrets in life and awards Parzival the Easter egg.
+Anorak transforms into Halliday, who expresses his regrets in life, handing over the Easter egg.
+The bombing results in the arrests of Sorrento and F'Nale.

-Ogden Morrow appears, revealing that he is the Curator.
+Ogden Morrow appears, revealing he is the Curator.
 Wade decides to run the OASIS with the High-5, inviting Morrow to join them as a consultant.
-After Aech sends the police a copy of Sorento confessing to the bombing, he and F'Nale are arrested.
-As the IOI Loyalty Centers are shut down, the High-5 make the controversial choice to close the OASIS every Tuesday and Thursday for people to spend more time in the real world, including Wade and Samantha, who start a relationship.
+As the IOI Loyalty Centers shut down, the High-5 make the controversial choice to close the OASIS every Tuesday and Thursday, so people can spend more time in the real world.